RdeSwart/SaladBar/README.md

 ### Solved Bugs
 * Form not submitting successfully
-  * I put the form into seperate Div's and changed the ID to match the Submit Button.
+  * I put the form into separate Div's and changed the ID to match the Submit Button.
 * Parse error in CSS Validation
   * Move Google fonts link to bottom of Style Sheet.